 From the group screen, you can:

-Under “Available Subscriptions”, you will see the other subscriptions for the same customer that are not yet in a group.
+Under “Available Subscriptions”, you will see any other subscriptions for the same hierarchy that are not yet in a group.
 Choose one or several to “Add”.
 You may also select one or more subscriptions to “Remove”.
 When complete, choose “Update Susbcription Group” to lock in your group configuration.

 Consolidated invoices may be accessed from one of two places:

 - On the group screen under “Invoices”, where all of the consolidated invoices for the group are listed.